Religious views on smoking: Islam

 The reported juristic disagreement among Muslim scholars on the ruling concerning smoking, since its appearance and spread, is not usually based on differences between legal proofs, but on the difference in the verification of the cause on which the ruling is based.
-They all agree that whatever is proved to be harmful to the body and mind is prohibited, yet they differ whether this ruling applies to smoking.
+They all agree that whatever is proved to be harmful to the body and mind is prohibited, yet they differ on whether this ruling applies to smoking.
 Some of them claimed that smoking has some benefits, others assured that it had few disadvantages compared to its benefits, whereas a third group maintained that it had neither benefits nor bad effects.
 This means that if scholars had been certain about the harmfulness of smoking, then they would undoubtedly have considered it prohibited....

-Second: Our inclination to consider smoking prohibited does not mean that it is as grave as major sins like adultery, drinking alcohol or theft.
-In fact, prohibited matters in Islam are relative; some of them are minor prohibitions whereas others are major, and each has its own ruling.
+Second: Our inclination to consider smoking prohibited does not mean that it is as grave as major sins like adultery, drinking alcohol, or theft.
+Prohibited matters in Islam are relative; some of them are minor prohibitions, whereas others are major, and each has its own ruling.
 The major sins, for example, have no expiation other than sincere repentance.
 However, the minor sins can be expiated by the Five Prayers, the Friday Prayer, the Fasting of Ramadan, the Night Vigil Prayer in Ramadan, and other acts of worship.
 They can also be expiated by avoiding the major sins.

 All contemporary rulings tend to condemn smoking as potentially harmful or prohibit (haram) smoking outright as a cause of severe health damage.
 Arab Muslims tend to prohibit smoking (despite Saudi Arabia ranking 23rd in the world for the percentage of its population that smokes) and, in South Asia, smoking tends to be considered lawful but discouraged:

-In many parts of the Arabic speaking world, the legal status of smoking has further changed during recent years, and numerous religious edicts or fatawa, including from notable authorities such as Al-Azhar University in Egypt, now declare smoking to be prohibited.
+In many parts of the Arabic-speaking world, the legal status of smoking has further changed during recent years, and numerous religious edicts or fatawa, including from notable authorities such as Al-Azhar University in Egypt, now declare smoking to be prohibited.
 The reasons cited in support of the reclassification of smoking as prohibited include Islamic law's general prohibition of all actions that result in harm.
 For example, the Qur'an says, "And spend of your substance in the cause of God, and make not your own hands contribute to your own destruction (Q2:195)."
 Additionally, jurists rely on the exhortations in the Qur'an not to waste money.
-Greater appreciation of the risks associated with passive smoking, has also led recent jurists to cite the obligation to avoid causing willful annoyance, distress, or harm to other people.
+Greater appreciation of the risks associated with passive smoking has also led recent jurists to cite the obligation to avoid causing willful annoyance, distress, or harm to other people.

 In practice, at least one recent survey (Abbottabad, Pakistan) found that observant Muslims tend to avoid smoking.
 A study of young Muslim Arab-Americans found that Islamic influences were correlated with some diminished smoking.
 Conversely, an Egyptian study found that knowledge of an anti-smoking fatwa did not reduce smoking.
 Overall, the prevalence of smoking is increasing in Islamic countries.